 Studies Show Increase in Medical Malpractice Injuries

-Medical errors often occur as a result of unsafe patient care in intensive care units, emergency rooms, hospice care, and in doctors’ clinics.
-Injured patients often do not report the medical error and do not sue for their injuries.
+Medical errors often occur as a result of unsafe patient care in intensive care units, emergency rooms, hospice care, and doctors’ clinics.
+Injured patients often do not report medical errors and do not sue for their injuries.
 But even when they do sue, they often fail to recover a damages payment from the negligent party.